aleksifuna/alx-low_level_programming/0x12-singly_linked_lists/README.md

 When and why using linked lists vs arrays
 How to build and use linked lists
-0-print_list.c - prints all the elements in a linked list
+0-print_list.c - prints all the elements in a linked list 1-list_len.c - returns the number of elements in a list.